LoweloDev/QueryBridge/replit.md

-# QueryFlow - Universal Database Query Tool
+# Universal Query Translator

 ## Overview

-QueryFlow is a web-based database query tool that provides a unified interface for querying multiple database types through a common query language.
-The application features a React frontend with a Node.js/Express backend, supporting PostgreSQL, MongoDB, Redis, DynamoDB, and Elasticsearch databases.
-The core architecture centers around a universal query language that translates to database-specific queries, enabling users to work with different databases using consistent syntax.
+This is a comprehensive database query translation platform that allows users to write queries in a universal query language and translate them to multiple database formats (SQL, MongoDB, Elasticsearch, DynamoDB, and Redis).
+The application consists of a React frontend with a TypeScript backend and includes a standalone npm library for query translation functionality.

+The platform provides a visual query playground where users can connect to multiple databases, write queries in a common syntax, see real-time translations, and execute queries across different database types.
+It's designed as both a developer tool and a library that can be integrated into other applications.

 ## User Preferences